Newark Liberty International Airport: Terminal C

 Terminal C, designed by Grad Associates, was completed in 1988.
 Terminal C is exclusively operated by and for United Airlines and its regional carrier United Express for their global hub.
 The main terminal building for Terminal C was built alongside Terminals A and B in the 1970s, but lay dormant until People Express Airlines took it over as a replacement for the former North Terminal when the airline's hub there outgrew the old facility.

 From 1998 to 2003, Terminal C was rebuilt and expanded in a $1.2 billion program known as the Continental Airlines Global Gateway Project.
 The project, which was designed by Skidmore, Owings & Merrill, doubled the available space for outbound travelers as the former baggage claim/arrivals hall was remodeled and turned into a second departures level.

 International Concourse C-3, a new facility with capacity for a maximum of 19 narrow-body aircraft (or 12 wide-body planes), was added as well.
 Completion of this new concourse increased Terminal C's mainline jet gates to 57.
 Accompanying Concourse C-3 was a new international arrivals facility.
 Also included in the project were an airside corridor connecting Concourses C-1, C-2, and C-3, a President's Club (now United Polaris Lounge) for international business class passengers between C-2 and C-3, and new baggage processing facilities, including reconstruction of the former underground parking area into a new baggage claim and arrivals hall.

-In November 2014, airport amenity manager OTG announced a $120 million renovation plan for Terminal C that included installing 6,000 iPads and 55 new restaurants headed by celebrity chefs, with the first new restaurants opening in summer of 2015 and the whole project completed in 2016.
+In November 2014, airport amenity manager OTG announced a $120 million renovation plan for Terminal C that included installing 6,000 iPads and 55 new restaurants headed by celebrity chefs, with the first new restaurants opening in the summer of 2015 and the whole project completed in 2016.
 In 2019, Terminal C was named 'Best for Foodies' in the nation by Fodor's Travel Awards.
-The C1 concourse of Terminal C has Classified, which is an invite-only eatery for United passengers.

-Former Terminals
+Former terminals

-North Terminal (1953—1997)
+North Terminal (1953–1997)

 The North Terminal opened in 1953.
-Former Terminal A and present Terminal B opened in 1973, although some charter and international flights requiring customs clearance remained at the North Terminal prior to the opening of two new terminals.
+Former Terminal A and present Terminal B opened in 1973.
+However, some charter and international flights requiring customs clearance remained at the North Terminal before the opening of two new terminals.
 Following significant expansion at EWR, People Express Airlines made a deal with the Port Authority to use the North Terminal as its air terminal and corporate office in 1981 and began operations at Newark that April.
 When People Express merged with Continental Airlines in 1987, operations at the North Terminal were reduced.
-In 1997, the North Terminal was closed and then demolished making place for new cargo facilities.
+In 1997, the North Terminal was closed and demolished, making space for new cargo facilities.